PTOToday Insurance for Parent Groups

 Selling the idea of 501(c)(3) to a room full of PTO members is really an exercise in education.
 I wanted to help our members understand the benefits of nonprofit status without dragging them through the details of the application, called Form 1023.
 After I felt I had a good idea of why we should apply, I put together a short presentation for one of our monthly meetings.
 There were several key justifications.

-• Donations to the PTO are tax-deductible.
+Donations to the PTO are tax-deductible.
 This was our primary motivation to apply for 501(c)(3) status.
 We wanted the assurance that our auction donors could confidently deduct their donations on their federal income tax forms.
 We did not try to give tax advice, but we knew that having our 501(c)(3) was a good thing for our donors.

-• PTO purchases are exempt from state sales tax.
+PTO purchases are exempt from state sales tax.
 In our state, Michigan, when a PTO earns its 501(c)(3) status, it automatically becomes exempt from paying state sales tax on purchases made by the PTO.
 Rules vary from state to state, but it is likely that your PTO could also enjoy this benefit.

-• 501(c)(3) status makes our PTO more credible and reinforces our independence.
+501(c)(3) status makes our PTO more credible and reinforces our independence.
 As our own official nonprofit organization, we are responsible only to our members.
 Though we have never had an adversarial relationship with the school or district, our 501(c)(3) communicates that the PTO is a legitimate, serious organization that is in this for the long haul.
 Oh, and you should know that even though the term is “nonprofit,” we are allowed to make a profit on our activities, keep savings in the bank year to year, and earn interest on our money.

-• Some grants and special postal rates are available only to 501(c)(3) organizations.
+Some grants and special postal rates are available only to 501(c)(3) organizations.
 Our PTO has not taken advantage of these privileges, but it is nice to know we could.

-• Otherwise, it’s possible we should be paying corporate income taxes.
+Otherwise, it’s possible we should be paying corporate income taxes.
 Personally, I do not know of an unregistered PTO being audited by the IRS, but it could happen.
 Maybe the IRS would be lenient and allow the organization to apply without penalty, but that’s not a risk I thought our PTO should take.

-• It’s the right thing to do.
+It’s the right thing to do.
 Once we learned about 501(c)(3) status for PTOs, it seemed we almost had a moral obligation to follow through.

 Fortunately, our members voted unanimously to allocate the $500 for the application fee and we moved forward.
+(The fees have roller-coastered up and down since then—it’s now a flat $600 fee for groups applying using Form 1023, and only $275 for the simpler Form 1023-EZ applications.)

 Luckily, I had several months between my aha moment and our auction.
 Good thing, because it took me nearly that long to get the application together.
 Do not despair if you are just starting the process; it probably will not take you as long as it did me.
-Today, there are great resources available to help you through the application—specifically the PTO Start-Up Guide and the wonderful knowledge pool on the ptotoday.com message boards.
+Today, there are great resources available to help you through the application—specifically the PTO Startup Toolkit and the wonderful knowledge pool on the ptotoday.com message boards.

 The effort and time it takes for you to complete the application is also influenced by other issues.
 Good record-keeping, help from fellow officers, and how long it takes to finalize key decisions will affect your timeline.
 Though the process should not become your full-time job, it could, realistically, spread over several weeks or even months.